 4. Quality and security of the personal information we hold

-Yarra Trams takes reasonable steps to ensure that the personal information we collect, use and disclose is accurate, up-to-date, complete and relevant.
-To help us do this, please notify us of any changes to your personal information.
-We will correct your personal information if we receive a correction request from you or we are otherwise satisfied your personal information should be corrected.
+Yarra Trams ensures that the personal information we collect, use and disclose is accurate, up-to-date, complete and relevant.
+To help us do this, we ask that you please notify us of any changes to your personal information.
+We will correct your personal information if we receive a correction request from you, or we are otherwise satisfied your personal information should be corrected.

-Subject to legal requirements, when we no longer need your personal information for any permitted purposes, then we take reasonable steps to either destroy or de-identify it, (eg after completing a marketing competition, all personal information is deleted from electronic and paper files, with any relevant aggregated de-identified information retained for research and analysis purposes within our business if needed).
+Subject to legal requirements, when we no longer require your personal information for any permitted purposes, we take reasonable steps to either destroy or de-identify your personal information.
+For example, upon completing a marketing competition, all personal information is deleted from our files, with any relevant aggregated de-identified information retained for research and analysis purposes within our business if needed.